neeru-gupta/poynt/README.md

 4) Click on File Menu then New -> Import Project.
 5) Select given project PoyntDemo from your local directory and press OK.
 6) The project will download gradle and necessary files to compile  project .
-7) When project successful import .Click on build menu  -> build apk.
+7) Once project successfully import, click on build menu  -> build apk.
 8) After building successful apk at the bottom of screen its shows  (APK Explorer Window)
 9) Open APK Explorer that having apk file.
+10. OOB, generated apk(`app-debug.apk`) get generates inside project folder at following path: poyntdemo/app/build/outputs/apk

 # Run APK By Command